Black History Month: Honoring CRNRA's Black Leaders

 Under his guidance, CRNRA developed a strategic plan that set clear goals for overcoming obstacles and enhancing the visitor experience.
 Madry’s dedication to building partnerships and engaging the community left an enduring mark on the park, creating a foundation for its future success.

-Kevin Cherie’s National Park Service journey began in 1974 as a seasonal ranger at Carlsbad Caverns National Park.
+Kevin Cheri’s National Park Service journey began in 1974 as a seasonal ranger at Carlsbad Caverns National Park.
 By 1978, he had made history as the first African American employee at Buffalo National River, where he served as a permanent Law Enforcement Ranger.
-Throughout his career, Cherie often broke barriers, frequently serving as the only African American in his roles.
+Throughout his career, Cheri often broke barriers, frequently serving as the only African American in his roles.

 Honoring Their Legacy